elhammj/FeedReaderTesting/README.md

 # FeedReaderTesting

 It is a web-based application that reads RSS feeds.
-The main objective is implementing Jasmin testing.
+The main objective is implementing Jasmine testing.

 ## Why this Project?